Small Business Website Costs

 If you're creating your own site through a website builder, be sure to choose an eCommerce plan.

-Setting aside a marketing budget of $0 to $1,600/mo can be a good idea.
+Setting aside a marketing budget of $0 to $1,600/mo is a good start.
 But it really depends on the type of advertisements you'll use.

 Here's a breakdown for you: